h-milz/wireless-gk/README.md

 To keep things less complicated one could try to find a UHF transmitter with a higher bandwidth, say, 15 MHz, but I cannot find any at the moment, and they would not be free to use without an FCC license.
 Which may actually be what killed rockykoplik's project. (which is also why it does work using WiFi 802.11n in HT40 mode with a channel bandwidth of 40 MHz).

 So no, I do not think this is a viable alternative.
 But feel free to propose ways to get this done.
 The part up to the input / output of the video transceivers should be trivial to design with the help of a low-power MCU like an Arm Cortex-M0 board.
-That might even work in CircuitPython because we would just shuffle a couple of bits and misuse the I2S port for ADC / DIT / DIR clock generation.
+That might even work in CircuitPython because we would just shuffle a couple of ADC / DAC / DIT / DIR configuration bits and misuse the I2S port for TDM clock generation.

-An alternative to the ESP32-S3 would be a **Teensy 4.0** board which is MUCH faster but has no WiFi.
-One would have to attach a WiFi coprocessor (e.g. ESP8266 or ESP32 based) over UART or over SPI which does not necessarily make things faster or lower latency.

-Using a **5 GHz WiFi** controller would be a real option, a) because the 5 GHz band is usually much less congested and b) because it has many more channels at its disposal which helps to further reduce environmental influences.
-The RTL8720DN module is dirt cheap and provides 802.11n MCS0-7 HT40 with up to 135 or 150 (depending who you ask) Mbps.
-But it does not support I2S TDM in & out, and the main MCU in the module is an ARM Cortex-M33 200 MHz type, which should be about as fast as a single Xtensa X7 core at the same frequency and hence comparable to a ESP32-S2.
-Bummer.

-So yes, something like a slightly faster ESP32-something with 5 GHz WiFi would be something.
-Eventually.
-Or a successor to the RTL8720DN with a faster CPU core (e.g. Cortex-M7) and proper I2S/TDM support.

-Too bad that the Raspberry Pi Zero 2W does not support 5 GHz WiFi.
-Is has ample CPU power at a decent power requirement.
-Not sure about I2S/TDM support.
-Also a no-go.
-(Yes it runs a fully fledged Linux but booting it can be made reasonably fast using busybox init, and we could ship SD Card images for DIYers.)

 ## Building Prototypes